DoYunseo/DoYunseo/README.md

 ###  I'm full of passion and challenge!
 - 🔭 I’m currently in KyungHee Univ.
 - 🌱 I’m Artificial Intelligence major
-- 🤔 I’m currently interested in NLP
+- 🤔 I’m currently interested in Computer Vision
 - 📫 How to reach me: ysdoh0209@khu.ac.kr